 Grooming a beagle boxer mix could not be easier, it just a matter of slicking them over with a dog brush once a week to shift the shed hair.

 Even bathing is easy since that short coat means the dog shampoo and conditioner dries in a trice and there are no grooming parlor trips to speak of.

 Your beagle boxer mix will have wanderlust, and with beagle part of his nature sending him following any scent he finds, he could easily get lost.

 With this in mind get your dog micro-chipped so that if he does go on a solo day trip the pound can scan him and match you back up.

 And last but not least, have fun with your beagle boxer mix.
 You have an active breed that is happy to run alongside as you jog, go hiking with you, or walk for hours at a time.

 Prevent boredom by giving him the exercise he craves, such as chasing after balls or by joining dog agility or flyball club.

 Why not have fun and treat the beagle part of your dog by teaching him to follow a scent trail.

-This is as simple as showing the dog a favorite toy, dragging it over the grass, hiding it under an upturned bucket, and then have your dog scent it out.
+This is as simple as showing the dog a favorite squeaky toy or perhaps an interactive toy, dragging it over the grass, hiding it under an upturned bucket, and then have your dog scent it out.

 Once he gets the idea you can become quite inventive with the trails you lay and the objects you have him find.